Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: Right.
 To jump to a newer organization, can you discuss your involvement with the Citizens Emergency Committee to Preserve Preservation?

-And I remember discussing with Roger Lang, who had been with the Conservancy — now the Conservancy is a conservative organization.
+I remember discussing with Roger [P.] Lang, who had been with the Conservancy—now the Conservancy is a conservative organization.
 They are not out there with protest signs let alone pitchforks.
-And Roger said, “I’m just giving up.
+Roger said, “I’m just giving up.
 They’re beyond help and there is nothing to be done we just have to wait for a new Commission.”
-And I thought if Roger thinks that and they work behind the scenes always in how they do stuff.
+I thought if Roger thinks that—and they work behind the scenes always in how they do stuff.

 We’ve sued the Commission a couple of times.
-Fortunately, we have a former United States Attorney for the Southern District of New York, Whitney North Seymour Jr., retired of the firm of Simpson Thatcher Bartlett.
+Fortunately, we have a former United States Attorney for the Southern District of New York, Whitney North Seymour Jr. [Mike], retired of the firm of Simpson Thacher [&] Bartlett.
 An enormous white-shoe law firm, so he’s not a lightweight, doing legal work.
-Its like, “Okay, Mike, if you think we should sue, I’m with you.
+Its like, “Okay Mike, if you think we should sue, I’m with you.
 You know what we’re doing.”

 We have lost several times, but one lawsuit was filed on the fact that Landmarks Commissioners had not been reappointed in a timely fashion.
 And the court said, “You’re right, you have to reappoint them.
 Mr. Mayor, reappoint them.”
 And then he did.
 Everyone was reappointed or newly appointed, and that was a one shot deal.
 Now they have to be reappointed again and it’s like there isn’t this ongoing attention.

-We also sued on — who do you go to when the Landmarks Commission has done the wrong thing and preservation groups are saying the Landmarks Commission has already done it, that’s it, there’s nothing to be done.
-And finally, they end up with us and we become party of a lawsuit to sue the Landmarks Commission over what they did at 510 5th Avenue.
-The amazing thing was, for the first time, a preservation group was given — even a motley, questionable group like the Citizens Emergency Committee to Preserve Preservation — like this ad hoc group was given standing by the court to sue the Landmarks Commission.
-I don’t know if we sued the Commission or Vornado Trust, the owner, but we did and the case was settled more favorably than had it not been brought, to everyone’s surprise.
+We also sued on—who do you go to when the Landmarks Commission has done the wrong thing and preservation groups are saying the Landmarks Commission has already done it, that’s it, there’s nothing to be done.
+And finally, they end up with us and we become party of a lawsuit to sue the Landmarks Commission over what they did at 510 Fifth Avenue.
+The amazing thing was, for the first time, a preservation group was given—even a motley, questionable group like the Citizens Emergency Committee to Preserve Preservation—like this ad hoc group was given standing by the court to sue the Landmarks Commission.
+I don’t know if we sued the commission or Vornado [Realty] Trust, the owner, but we did and the case was settled more favorably than had it not been brought, to everyone’s surprise.

 The fact that you don’t have to live next door, or in the building, or own the property to have standing.
 That someone who is just a concerned citizen might have standing to sue on a matter like this we think is pretty big.